Barabol/Barabollum.js/README.md

 > - adition to x of the object
 > - adition to y of the object
 > - speed in px/fps
-- ### get_speed_by( x , y , time )
-> calculates px/fps
-> - how many px in x direction object will travel in time
-> - how many px in y direction object will travel in time
 > - time it will take to slide to given x and y
 - ### give_static_momentum( name , momentum )
 > sets static momentum